AgentTheGreat/nopCommerce-Docs/en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

 ### 1.1 \.Net Core 2.2 runtime & .Net Core SDK

-Since nopCommerce 4.2 is based on .Net Core 2.2 framework.
-We need to install .Net Core 2.2 runtime and .Net Core SDK before we start development on nopCommerce.
+Since nopCommerce 4.2 is based on .Net Core 2.2 framework, we need to install .Net Core 2.2 runtime and .Net Core SDK before we start development on nopCommerce.

 ### 1.2 Visual Studio 2017 or Above / Visual Studio Code

-As we know nopCommerce is based on 'Microsoft's ASP.NET framework' and Visual Studio IDE is best for developing Dot Net based Applications.
-Since .Net Core is platform independent so we can develop and deploy .Net based application on any platform but visual studio is not available in other platforms than window.
-So we can use Visual Studio Code as the alternative of Visual Studio for developing on Windows as well as in other platform.
+As we know nopCommerce is based on 'Microsoft's ASP.NET framework' and Visual Studio IDE is best for developing .Net based applications.
+Since .Net Core is platform independent we can develop and deploy .Net based application on any platform but Visual Studio is not available on platforms other than Windows.
+So we can use Visual Studio Code as the alternative of Visual Studio for developing on Windows as well as on other platforms.

 ### 1.3 Microsoft SQL Server 2012 or Above

-nopCommerce uses Entity Framework as a ORM Framework.
-Entity Framework is an object-relational mapper (O/RM) that enables .NET developers to work with a database using .NET objects.
-It can map .Net objects to various numbers of Database providers.
-But unfortunately out of the box nopCommerce doesn't support other database than MSSQL.
+nopCommerce uses Entity Framework as its ORM Framework.
+Entity Framework is an Object-Relational Mapper (O/RM) that enables .NET developers to work with a database using .NET objects.
+It can map .NET objects to various numbers of database providers.
+However  currently nopCommerce doesn't support databases other than MSSQL out of the box.

 ### 1.4 Internet Information Service (IIS) 7.0 or above